← Back to 史記

 75

-On the day Ren Shen of the fifth month of summer, the brothers of Chengzi, four chariots, went to the duke.
+On the day renshen of the fifth month of summer, the brothers of Chengzi, four chariots, went to the duke.
 Zi Wo was in the tent, exited and welcomed them, then entered, and closed the door.
 A eunuch drove, and Zixing killed the eunuch.
-The duke drank wine with a woman at the Tan platform, and Chengzi moved the various to the chambers.
+The duke drank wine with a woman at the Tan platform, and Chengzi moved them to the sleeping chambers.
 The duke grasped a spear and was about to strike him, and the grand scribe Ziyu said: 'It is not disadvantageous.
 He is about to remove harm.'
 Chengzi exited and resided in the storehouse, heard that the duke was still angry, and was about to exit, saying: 'What place is without a lord!'
 Zixing drew his sword and said: 'Delay is the thief of affairs.
 Who is not of the Tian ancestor?
 If I do not kill you, may I be like the Tian ancestor.'
 Then he stopped.
 Zi Wo returned, gathered his followers and attacked the inner gate and the great gate, but all were not victorious, and then exited.
 The Tian clan pursued him.
 The people of Fengqiu seized Zi Wo to report, and killed him at the outer gate.
 Chengzi was about to kill Dalu Zifang, and Tian Ni requested and obtained the exemption for him.
 With the duke's command, he took a chariot on the road and exited the Yong gate.
 Tian Bao gave him a chariot, but he did not accept it, and said: 'Ni requested for me, and Bao gave me a chariot.
 I have private feelings there.
 I served Zi Wo and had private feelings with his enemy.
 How can I face the gentlemen of Lu and Wei?'

 76

-On the day Geng Chen, Tian Chang seized Duke Jian at Xuzhou.
+On the day gengchen, Tian Chang seized Duke Jian at Xuzhou.
 The duke said: 'If I had early followed Yu Yang's words, I would not have reached this.'
-On the day Jia Wu, Tian Chang assassinated Duke Jian at Xuzhou.
+On the day jiawu, Tian Chang assassinated Duke Jian at Xuzhou.
 Tian Chang then established Ao, the younger brother of Duke Jian.
 This was Duke Ping.
 Duke Ping ascended the throne, and Tian Chang assisted him, monopolized the government of Qi, and divided the land east of Anping in Qi as the enfeoffed city of the Tian clan.

 77